-Our next round of museums and galleries funding is now open.
-Applications can be submitted via our online portal by 5pm on Friday 8 January 2021.
+Our current round of museums and galleries funding is now open.
+The deadline for submitting first stage applications was 5pm on Friday 8 January 2021.
+We are no longer accepting applications.
 You can find out more about the grants we have made previously by clicking here.

 The Museums and Galleries Fund aims to help strengthen museums and galleries in the UK.
 We want to help organisations enhance and sustain curatorial development to attract a broader and more diverse public.

 We have earmarked 10 per cent of our overall grants budget for the 2021/22 financial year to be awarded through the Fund in 2021.
 We expect to make five or six grants for periods of two to three years.
 While the average grant size is circa £90k we will consider higher amounts for exceptional projects.

 We are keen to fund work which has a legacy within and beyond the organisation.
 We prioritise applications that aspire to achieve outcomes for people working in curatorial roles, the collections they work with and the institutions in which they work.
 We are particularly interested in proposals which:

 - enable new ways of working both for established curators or those just starting out

 - ensure organisations are able to safeguard and advance curatorial skills and make the most of opportunities at a time of development or change.